Fector101/android_notify/README.md

 ### Get Which Notification was used to Open App - identifer (str)

-If you just want to get the Exact Notification Clicked to Open App, you can use NotificationHandler to get unique to get identifer
+If you just want to get the Exact Notification Clicked to Open App, you can use NotificationHandler to get unique identifer

 ```python
 from kivymd.app import MDApp